9447-22t2-team-1/project_UI/README.md

 Users will then choose to **Create stack**/**With existing resources**.
 Users are then prompted to upload a template file, which should be `template.yaml`.

 Users will be able to enter in their table names (such as 'Pipeline',) their stack name (such as 'MyStack') and then proceed.

+On the next page with resources, users need to fill out the following

 ## Usage